Apprenticeships

 To grow and to thrive in today’s economy, employers in all industries need a highly skilled workforce.
 Now, more and more are discovering a proven strategy for building one: apprenticeship.

-Combining classroom instruction with on-the-job training, apprenticeship programs help bridge skills gaps and bring new and more diverse talent into the workplace, including people with disabilities and those with diverse backgrounds and education experiences.
+Combining classroom instruction with on-the-job training, apprenticeship programs help bridge skills gaps and bring new talent into the workplace, including people with disabilities and those with non-traditional backgrounds and education experiences.
 The result is a pipeline of primed and ready workers for years to come.

 What’s more, apprenticeship is a strategy for preparing workers in not only traditional trades, such as construction, but also high-growth industries, such as health care, information technology, transportation, energy and many others.